octopress/ink/README.md

 This is still evolving quite a bit.
 If you want to use it, you should probably talk to me directly.

-## Roadmap
-- Write an example theme
-- Write an example plugin
-- Add support for compiling and stitching javascript/coffeescript.

 ## Contributing